-Soak a tissue with petroleum jelly to remove eye make-up (make sure not to get it directly in your eyes), rub it over blistered feet to soothe.
+Soak a tissue with petroleum jelly to remove eye make-up (make sure not to get it directly in your eyes), or rub it over blistered feet to soothe.
 Use a thin layer on wind-burned skin or smooth it on lips to protect them from dry airplane air.
 Best of all, petroleum jelly is cheap and comes in a carry-on compliant 2.5-ounce size.

 7. Olay 4-in-1 Daily Facial Cloths

 Replace your bottle of face wash with Olay 2-in-1 or 4-in-1 Daily Facial Cloths and you'll have one less liquid to squeeze into your carry-on zip-top bag.
 These disposable cleansing cloths have Olay facial soap soaked right into the fibers.
 Just add water and scrub your face!
 Olay Daily Facial Cloths come in a wide range of varieties for all skin types; there's Normal Skin, Sensitive Skin and Combination/Oily Skin.

 Olay also offers Wet Cleansing Cloths, which are moist facial cleansing cloths that you can use without any water (perfect for the plane).
 Save money by cutting the cloths in half with scissors -- you'll get twice as many for the same price -- and purchasing the refill pack.